Dale Cresap's blog

 Add new comment

-daily word - reason alone?
+daily word - best or worst?

 Dale Cresap's picture